PRINCE2 Methodology in Project Management – A Complete Overview

 Like all other methodologies in the project management, PRINCE2 carries some fundamental principles which form the backbone of all projects carried out through PRINCE2.
 Adhering to these principles ensures that PRINCE2’s best practice is incorporated efficiently.

 A fundamental principle at the heart of PRINCE2 is that each project must have a clearly defined objective, a goal, a customer, tangible benefits or profits and a comprehensive cost assessment of the project.
-This helps the team to stay focused towards a clear goal and allows to work towards a clear benefit and incentive.
+This helps the team to stay focused towards a clear goal and allows them to work towards a clear benefit and incentive.

 The PRINCE2 project management methodology highly regards continuous learning for teams.
 At each stage of the project, teams should take note of the key lessons learned and make sure that they incorporate them at the later stages or even in future projects.